maisiesadler53/Distributed_gol/README.md

 As part of the viva, we will also discuss your report.
 You should be prepared to discuss and expand on any points mentioned in your report.

-All vivas will run in Week 11.
+All vivas will run online in Week 11.
 There is no seperate viva mark.
 However, it will affect the other marks.